 If you’re planning to renovate your kitchen by simply replacing the cabinets, counters, appliances, etc. in the same location as the old kitchen, this will be the most straightforward and cost-effective option.
 It’s very clear to the contractor the quantity of materials necessary and where things will be installed.

-On the other hand, reconfiguring a kitchen (to create an open concept kitchen, etc.) will add to the renovation cost because ‘utilities’ like water, electrical, gas, and venting may have to be relocated in order to accommodate the new design.
+On the other hand, reconfiguring a kitchen (to create an open concept kitchen, etc.) will add to the kitchen remodel cost because ‘utilities’ like water, electrical, gas, and venting may have to be relocated in order to accommodate the new design.
 Also, removing and/or adding walls as part of the kitchen renovation will add costs for similar reasons.